JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 }
 ```

 In this example, the `.buttons-wrapper` class has its `display` property set to `flex` and a `border` and `margin`.
-The `.button` class has a background color, border-radius, margin, and padding.
+The `.button` class has a background-color, border-radius, margin, and padding.
 Here is the corresponding HTML:

 ```html
 <!DOCTYPE html>